dnovichman-tmp/dnovichman-tmp.github.io/_posts/2019-02-07-analytics.md

 * Measurement of geographic features (both length and areas)
 * Estimation of taxes to be collected based on user specified tax model
 * Ranking of roads for construction based on several criteria
-* Error recording for current displayed lands
-* 3D terrain tesselation
+* Land encroachments (land to land and land to road)
 * Terrain information for geographic features
-* Nearby places of interest
+* Nearby places (schools, hospitals, restaurants, police stations etc) of interest within a certain distance of a location
 * Current and future weather information
 <br/>
 <br/>